Kristin Rudrüd

-Kristin Rudrüd (born May 23, 1955) is an American film, theater, and television actress.
+Kristin Rudrüd is an American film, theater, and television actress.

 Life and career

-Rudrüd was born and went to grade school in Fargo, North Dakota.
-She went to high school in Fargo, and after graduation attended Minnesota State University-Moorhead.
-She studied acting in London, returned briefly to Fargo, and then went to New York City where she found success in theater; landing a part in Amadeus, and performed a public theater reading of Othello, which starred Al Pacino.
+Rudrüd was raised in Moorhead, Minnesota.
+Following graduation from high school in 1973, she attended Minnesota State University.
+After studying acting in London, she went to New York City where she found success in theater, landing a part in Amadeus and performing a public theater reading of Othello, which starred Al Pacino.